bahrus/deframe/README.md

 Consumers of deframed web components need not reference this library.
 Only web component authors reference it.

 And the extra nice thing:  These web components can be tested by opening them directly in a browser individually!
-I think this kind of workflow will feel quite natural to a developer not poisoned by the Stockholm Syndrom afflictng the web community, where everyone wears red RAWA hats React And Webpack are Awesome.
+I think this kind of workflow will feel quite natural to a developer not poisoned by the Stockholm Syndrom afflictng the web community, where everyone wears red RAWA hats -- every article seems to end with "React And/Or Webpack are Awesome".

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=JC3jlCrsYYI
 " target="_blank"><img src="http://img.youtube.com/vi/JC3jlCrsYYI/0.jpg"
 alt="Awesome ReactJS 2017 ReactJS 01 with Babel and Webpack" width="480" height="360" border="10" /><br>Awesome ReactJS 2017 ReactJS 01 with Babel and Webpack</a>

 If this video appeals to you, I'm sorry, I just don't get it.
 And I very much doubt this library will appeal to you.